Nicaragua vote begins with Ortega seeking 4th term, opposition jailed - Up News Info

 Analysts such as the Atlantic Council’s Marczak are already looking past Sunday’s vote.

 “The question is not what happens on November 7,” he said, “but how strongly the U.S. and other democracies respond on November 8.”
-(Reporting by Diego Ore and Daina Beth Solomon; Additional reporting by Alvaro Murillo; Editing by David Alire Garcia, Daniel Flynn, Clarence Fernandez and Chizu Nomiyama)
+(Reporting by Diego Ore and Daina Beth Solomon; Additional reporting by Alvaro Murillo; Writing by David Alire Garcia, Editing by Daniel Flynn, Clarence Fernandez and Chizu Nomiyama)

 Advertisement